 The Institution, spread in a campus of 107.4 acres, is gradually growing into a prestigious university.
-Today, SVIMS has 37 super/broad specialty medical departments, three colleges and two inter-disciplinary departments and is developing into a centre of excellence for providing medical care, education and research activities of a high standard in the field of medical and other allied sciences including inter-disciplinary fields of physical and biological sciences.
+Today, SVIMS has 73 super/broad specialty medical departments, three colleges i.e.(Nursing, Physiotherapy and AHS) and two inter-disciplinary departments i.e. (Bioinformatics and Biotechnology) and is developing into a centre of excellence for providing medical care, education and research activities of a high standard in the field of medical and other allied sciences including inter-disciplinary fields of physical and biological sciences.
 In addition to these, SVIMS also provides training in para-medical and allied fields, particularly those related to super-specialties.

-The Institution is recognized by the University Grants Commission (UGC) under Section 12 (B) of the UGC Act, 1956, and the Medical Council of India (MCI) has granted permission to start DM/MCh super-specialty courses in Cardiology, Neurology, Nephrology, Endocrinology, Cardiothoracic Surgery, Neurosurgery, Urology, Medical Oncology, Surgical Oncology & Surgical Gastroenterology and MD Courses in Anaesthesiology, Emergency Medicine, Microbiology, Nuclear Medicine, Biochemistry, Pathology, Medicine, Immuno Haematology & Blood Transfusion, Radio Diagnosis and Radiotherapy and General Surgery.
+The Institution is recognized by the University Grants Commission (UGC) under Section 12 (B) of the UGC Act, 1956, and the Medical Council of India (MCI) has granted permission to start DM/MCh super-specialty courses in Cardiology, Neurology, Nephrology, Endocrinology, Cardiothoracic Surgery, Neurosurgery, Urology, Medical Oncology, Surgical Oncology & Surgical Gastroenterology and MD Courses in Anaesthesiology, Emergency Medicine, Microbiology, Nuclear Medicine, Biochemistry, Pathology, Medicine, Immuno Haematology & Blood Transfusion, Radio Diagnosis and Radiotherapy, General Surgery, Anatomy, Physiology, Pharmacology and Community Medicine.
 All courses are recognized by NMC.